Europe's appetite for U.S. gas fast-tracks two new LNG projects - NewsBreak

 Europe's appetite for U.S. gas fast-tracks two new LNG projects

-Developers Sempra Energy and New Fortress Energy Inc advanced agreements on separate projects, one of which could be producing LNG within 12 months.
-These plants typically requires long-term contracts for about 85% of output to kick off, and take years to complete.
+Developers Sempra Energy (SRE.N) and New Fortress Energy Inc (NFE.O) advanced agreements on separate projects, one of which could be producing LNG within 12 months.
+These plants typically requires long-term contracts for about 85% of output to kick off, and take years to complete. read more

 But growing demand among customers, especially in Europe, was behind New Fortress Energy's decision to invest its own money to build a 2.8 million tonne per annum (MTPA) plant off the coast of Louisiana.